 Coir-lined hanging wire baskets and window boxes offer an under-appreciated container gardening option that offers three unique advantages.

 Coir is the name for fibres extracted from just underneath the outer shell of a coconut, and it’s used for ropes, mats, sacks, erosion control on river banks and inside wire-framed plant containers.
 Coir fibres are woven or moulded into shapes that sit within specific metal frames.

 Each coir liner is replaceable, and lasts two or three years with care.
 They provide a much prettier alternative to those ordinary plastic hanging baskets, and they provide exceptional drainage.

 Although root growth and annual soil removal tends to reduce the thickness of coir liners, you can put thin, partially used liners inside new, thick ones before adding soil.
 This gets the most life out of each liner.
 We get two to five years use from each one.

-Container gardening tip #2: How to manage your plants
+Tip #2: How to manage your plants

 There are three ways that managing outdoor pots, boxes and hanging baskets is different than gardening in the soil: containers dry out more quickly than ground soil; they lose nutrients faster; and they often benefit from accessories that help raise plant growth higher.

 Besides the obvious solution of watering containers more often, some include features to extend the time between watering sessions.